decorator-factory/py-simpleparser/README.md

   File "/.../tutorial.py", line 43, in is_message
     author=is_any_of(
            ^^^^^^^^^^
-  File "/.../humbleparser.py", line 289, in _is_any_of
+  File "/.../simpleparser.py", line 289, in _is_any_of
     raise ParseError(MultipleErrors(tuple(errors)))
-humbleparser.ParseError: all possibilities failed:
+simpleparser.ParseError: all possibilities failed:
     - at key 'sender_chat': Key 'sender_chat' not found
     - at key 'from': at key 'first_name': expected a string, got <class 'int'>
 ```